Find Trade Colleges

 The total student population at Lake Area Technical Institute is 2,217, which includes 1,509 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-Approximately 84% of the students who attend this school take out loans.
-The average amount of student loans is $6,263 a year.
+84% of LATI students take out loans to afford college costs.
+The typical student loan amount is $6,263 a year.
 The school reports a student loan default rate of 2.0% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from LATI is $39,988.